redbadger/crux/docs/src/internals/bridge.md

 where the core expects to be given a `Request<Op>` to resolve, the bridge expects a `uuid` - a unique identifier of the request being resolved.

 This makes sense - the `Request`s include callback closures working with the capability runtime, they can't be easily serialised and sent back and forth across the language boundary.
 Instead, the bridge "parks" them in a registry, to be picked up later.
-Like in a coat in a theatre cloakroom, the registry returns a unique number under which the request is stored.
+Like in a theatre cloakroom, the registry returns a unique number under which the request is stored.

 The implementation of the serialization/deserialization process is slightly complicated by the fact that Crux allows you to supply your own serializer and deserializaer should you need to, so the actual bridge implementation does not work on bytes but on serializers.
 The `Bridge` type used in examples and all the documentation is a default implementation, which uses bincode serialization, which is also supported by the [type generation subsystem](./typegen.md).